wilsonsouto/autobot/README.md

 ## :sparkles: Features

-:heavy_check_mark: **Prompt for Client Name**: The user is prompted to enter the client's name, with input validation to ensure a valid name is entered;\
+:heavy_check_mark: **Prompt for Client Name**: The user is prompted to enter the client's name, with input validation to ensure a valid name is entered.\
-:heavy_check_mark: **Prompt for Rogue Project Name**: The user is prompted to enter the rogue project's name, with input validation to ensure a valid name is entered;\
+:heavy_check_mark: **Prompt for Rogue Project Name**: The user is prompted to enter the rogue project's name, with input validation to ensure a valid name is entered.\
-:heavy_check_mark: **Prompt for Project Type**: The user is prompted to select the type of the bot from a list of options;\
+:heavy_check_mark: **Prompt for Project Type**: The user is prompted to select the type of the bot from a list of options.\
-:heavy_check_mark: **Prompt for Project Category**: Based on the selected project type, the user is prompted to select the project category from a list of options;\
+:heavy_check_mark: **Prompt for Project Category**: Based on the selected project type, the user is prompted to select the project category from a list of options.\
-:heavy_check_mark: **Prompt for Project Classification**: If the selected project category is not `Psat`, the user is prompted to select the project classification from a list of options;
+:heavy_check_mark: **Prompt for Project Classification**: If the selected project category is not `Psat`, the user is prompted to select the project classification from a list of options.

 ## :rocket: Technologies